-An identical dosage regimen may be followed by administering Aminocaproic acid tablets or Aminocaproic acid oral solution as follows:
+The dosage regimen for administering Aminocaproic acid tablets is as follows:

-For the treatment of acute bleeding syndromes due to elevated fibrinolytic activity, it is suggested that 5 Aminocaproic acid 1000 mg tablets or 10 Aminocaproic acid 500 mg tablets (5 g) or 20 milliliters of Aminocaproic acid oral solution (5 g) be administered during the first hour of treatment, followed by a continuing rate of 1 Aminocaproic acid 1000 mg tablet or 2 Aminocaproic acid 500 mg tablets (1 g) or 5 milliliters of Aminocaproic acid oral solution (1.25 g) per hour.
-This method of treatment would ordinarily be continued for about 8 hours or until the bleeding has been controlled.
+For the treatment of acute bleeding syndromes due to elevated fibrinolytic activity, it is suggested that 10 Aminocaproic acid 500 mg tablets (5 g) be administered during the first hour of treatment, followed by a continuing rate of 2 Aminocaproic acid 500 mg tablets (1 g) per hour.
+This method of treatment would ordinarily be continued for about 8 hours or until the bleeding situation has been controlled.

 How is Aminocaproic Supplied